Endometriosis and sexuality

 Chronic (pelvic) pain is psychologically disrupting causing mood swings , depression, less quality of life and (goia di vivere) and often sexual problems.

 The causes of chronic pelvic pain are numerous (see website).

-Mistake 3 : often other causes of chronic pelvic pain are not diagnosed and treated if the woman has endometriosis.
+Mistake 3 : often causes of chronic pelvic pain are not diagnosed and treated as if the woman has endometriosis.
 Examples are peritoneal pockets with a spider, Allan and Masters, pelvic congestion and varicosities, interstitial cystitis etc. A frequent mistake occurs when a blocked sacro-ileac joint is not recognized.